YoSlurP/TechBackend/README.md

 ### Messages

-- `GET /uzenetek` – Retrieve all messages
+- `GET /uzenetek` – `headers: x-user-id` - Retrieve all messages
-- `POST /uzenetek` – Create a new message
-- `DELETE /uzenetek/:id` – Delete a message
+- `GET /uzenetek/:id` - `params: uzenetek id` – `headers: x-user-id` – Get a specific message using message and user id.

-### Responses

-- `POST /valaszok/:id` – Add a response to a message
+- `POST /uzenetek` – `headers: x-user-id` – Sends a message to a randomly selected admin.

 ### Admin

-- `POST /admin/login` – Admin login
+- `GET /admin` – `headers: x-user-id` – Checks if the logged in user is an admin.
-- `GET /admin/uzenetek` – List messages with admin privileges
+- `GET /admin/uzenetek` – `headers: x-user-id` – Gets all the messages the admin got.

-> Admin privileges require JWT-based authentication (token in the `Authorization` header).
+- `POST /admin/valaszok/:id` – `headers: x-user-id` – `params:uzenet id` - Sends an answer to the message using it's id.

 ## 🧭 C4 Model